cs107-blue-kumquat/cs107-FinalProject/docs/milestone2.md

 This class takes in inputs of a dictionary of variable names and their values, and a list of functions.
 The dictionary format takes in variable names as strings and their values.
 The list of functions takes in functions as strings.
 Within SimpleAutoDiff, the string and corresponding value are transformed to Variable objects that are used when each function is evaluated.

 The output of a SimpleAutoDiff object if printed would print the dictionary of values followed by the Function number,  Expression, Function Value and Function Gradient for each function in the list of functions.

+*Below is an example of how a user might interact with the Variable class and the SimpleAutoDiff class*

 ![Drawing2](Milestone2_Example.jpg)